rationaldom/rationaldom.github.io/private/rope_notes.md

 ### Notes on the basic single column tie

 Both of these two examples are wrong -- you wind up with a reef knot.
 It is pretty, but it tends to collapse when the working end is pulled.

 [Jerry](https://www.youtube.com/watch?v=T0Y_JYJ6p-8)
+If you look at Jerry's knot you see it has the toplogy of a reef knot (two collars) with one collar around the bight which is heading upwards and the other collar around the working end AND one of the wraps.
+If you pull hard enough on the working end you see that the knot wants to collapse.
+It is intrinsic to the knot and not because it is poorly tied.

 [Hanawa](https://www.youtube.com/watch?v=4GTfPKRYvhc)

 Note that a viewer of Jerry's video remarks that the knot always collapses on him.
 Jerry says it works for him, and suggests a Summerville Bowline.
 He should have tied to it wind up with a "Granny knot" -- see discussion in Esinem's video below